cbaospiq/demoBnaca/README.md

 - An account on [Azure](https://azure.microsoft.com) if you want to deploy to Azure.
 - A Team's account

+# 2. General characteristics

+In order to create a bot in Teams, it is necessary to create a *web* channel in eVA.
+In this way, the responses can be represented in Teams via this connector.

+The types of responses that this connector processes are:
+ - Text
+ - Image
+ - Carousel

+As well as **buttons** and **quickReply**.

+In addition, this part has the option of having **custom responses**.
+You only need to include the json of the type of response you want to represent in the cockpit response.

+# 3. EVA connection

+After the creation a bot in EVA with a web channel, we have to modify the values concerning the bot in the aplication.properties file:

+ - **channel.id.map** and set msteams value.
+ - **eva.server.broker** url broker
+ - **broker.bot.name** bot name
+ - **broker.bot.locale** language bot

 # 3. Azure account configuration